MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/New-MgIdentityB2CUserFlowLanguage.md

 ### -OverridesPages
 Collection of pages with the overrides messages to display in a user flow for a specified language.
 This collection only allows to modify the content of the page, any other modification is not allowed (creation or deletion of pages).
-To construct, please use Get-Help -Online and see NOTES section for OVERRIDESPAGES properties and create a hash table.
+To construct, see NOTES section for OVERRIDESPAGES properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphUserFlowLanguagePage[]